Liliannatt/VR-Eye-Gaze-Tracking-Study/README.md

 Update()
 - Updates the eyes' rotations based on eye gaze data.
 - Constructs the gaze ray and updates the LineRenderer.

+## :smirk: Highlight

+The Highlight script is designed to manage the visual highlighting effect on GameObjects within your Unity scene.
+When attached to a GameObject, it allows that object to be highlighted or de-highlighted programmatically, typically in response to user interactions like gaze or selection.

+### Methods

+Initialization (Awake Method):
+- On startup, the script gathers all materials from the assigned renderers.
+- Sets the alpha transparency of the highlight color.

+Highlight Toggling (ToggleHighlight Method):
+- When enabled (ToggleHighlight(true)), it activates the emission keyword on the materials and sets the emission color to the specified highlight color.
+- When disabled (ToggleHighlight(false)), it deactivates the emission, removing the highlight effect.

+## :zany_face: HighlightOnRaycast

+The HighlightOnRaycast script is responsible for detecting which objects are being targeted by a raycast and applying the highlighting effect to them.
+It simulates the effect of an object being highlighted when the user looks at it or points at it.

+### Methods

+Raycast Execution (Update Method):
+- Every frame, the script casts a ray from the sourceObject in its forward direction.
+- Checks if the ray hits an object and retrieves its main parent using FindPrefabParent.
+- If the parent has a Highlight component, it toggles the highlight on.
+- De-highlights the last highlighted object if it's different from the current one.
+- Logs relevant data into csvData.

+Data Saving:
+- When the 'Escape' key is pressed, it writes the logged data to a CSV file using WriteCsvToFile.